jsdelivrbot/openarch-d8/README.md

 * formate press table date
 * hide table link icons if no link
 * no buffer only only on front page at widest bp
+* remove unused image styles
+* fix recent news styling of borders, etc.
+* delete unused/old themes
+* try to rename open_scratch theme to open_theme or just open
+* document necessity of importing images at 16:10 and leave border for diagrams so they don't get cropped.
+* document import images at 2560, possibly 3840

 #### ISSUES: